Confirming Brennan's conjecture numerically on a counterexample to Thurston's $K=2$ conjecture: Theoretical results

 \end{lm} \begin{remark} It is crucial that $f(\mathbb{D})$ does not contain infinity in Lemma \ref{lm:f'-estimate}.
 Without this assumption, the Lemma does not hold.
-Note that we allow $f$ to be unbounded, or equivalently $\infty\in\partial f(\mathbb{D})$. \end{remark} \begin{cor} Let $\ell, C$ be as in Lemma \ref{lm:f'-estimate}.
-Let $H$ be an $\ell$-horoball adapted to a parabolic $\gamma\in\Gamma$, with anchor $z_0\in\partial H$.
+Note that we allow $f$ to be unbounded, or equivalently $\infty\in\partial f(\mathbb{D})$. \end{remark} \begin{cor} Let $L, C, \ell$ be as in Lemma \ref{lm:f'-estimate}.
+Let $H$ be a horoball not containing $0$ that is $\ell$-adapted to a parabolic $\gamma\in\Gamma$, with anchor $z_0\in\partial H$.
 Then for any $q>0$,

 \end{cor} \begin{proof} It is standard that $f$ conjugates $\gamma$ to another parabolic $\rho(\gamma)$.
 From Lemma \ref{lm:f'-estimate} we see that

 \end{proof} \begin{proof}[Proof of Lemma \ref{lm:f'-estimate}] The desired inequality will follow from the estimates in Proposition \ref{prop:koebe-parabolic}.
 We first need to conjugate $f$ to a map $\mathbb{H}\to\mathbb{C}$ that commutes with $z\to z+1$.
 Suppose without loss of generality that $\gamma$ fixes $1$.
 We will construct a commuting square